DanielMcIntyre56/mysql-data-population/README.md

 This repository can be used to add fake data about university studies to a MySQL database.

-Running the alembic migrations will create four new database tables, instructors, courses, students, and enrollments which can then be populated with fake data via a Python script.
+Running the alembic migrations will create four new database tables, instructors, courses, students, enrollments, and course_costs which can then be populated with fake data via a Python script.

 ## Requirements